 The “Buy Now, Pay Later” (BNPL) Revolution

-Buy now pay later arrangements to enable customers to purchase and obtain goods and services immediately from a retailer, and repay the amount owed over set instalments (many without interest charges or account keeping fees).
+Buy now, pay later(BNPL) arrangements to enable customers to purchase and obtain goods and services immediately from a retailer, and repay the amount owed over set instalments (many without interest charges or account keeping fees).

-With the unprecedented year-on-year growth rate of "Buy Now, Pay Later" and its widespread adoption within the eCommerce market and throughout the retail sector, companies such as AfterPay, ZipPay, Klarna, Sezzle, Openpay, Brighte, Humm, Splitit, Laybuy and more provide a digitised version of the "lay-by" concept of old, through a simple yet intuitive user experience.
+With the unprecedented year-on-year growth rate of Buy now, pay later and its widespread adoption within the eCommerce market and throughout the retail sector, companies such as AfterPay, ZipPay, Klarna, Sezzle, Openpay, Brighte, Humm, Splitit, Laybuy and more provide a digitised version of the "lay-by" concept of old, through a simple, yet intuitive user experience.

 eCommerce - Not Just for Millennials and Gen Z

 Advertisers will need to formulate and customise new marketing campaigns for this older audience’s continued loyalty.
 They will need to consider programs such as loyalty schemes, subscription models and personalised messaging.
-2

 Sustainable and ethical shopping is at the forefront of Australian shoppers' minds with a positive trend towards conscious consumerism.
 Australian consumers are more likely to buy goods that are ethically and sustainably sourced.

 Click and Collect

-Australians spend on average approximately two hours a day on social media.3 Advertisers and eCommerce retailers have realised the importance of connecting with their customers through these social channels and have placed considerable focus on increasing their digital presence over the last decade.
+Australians spend on average of two hours a day on social media.3 Advertisers and eCommerce retailers in Australia have realised the importance of connecting with their customers through these social channels and have placed considerable focus on increasing their digital presence over the last decade.

 How Fast is eCommerce Growing in Australia?

-- User penetration will be 75.4% of the Australian population in 2021 and is expected to hit 77.1% by 2025.
-13
+- User penetration is projected to reach 74.7% of the Australian population in 2022 and this is expected to expand to 77.2% by 2025.6

-- The average revenue per user (ARPU) is expected to amount to AU$1,991.88.
-13
+- The average revenue per user (ARPU) is expected to amount to AU$2,868.33 this year.6

 Outlook On eCommerce Growth - What’s Next?